EvitaKnits/Cashflow-Companion/README.md

 During testing I found that sometimes putting a lower case 'n' or 'a' in one of the 'Name or Amount' choices when editing a budget or an expense, didn't work.
 The entry was not recognised as a valid option.

 #### Solution:
-I found that this was because I was transforming the user input with `.upper()`, the first time the program asked for the name or amount.
+I found that this was because I was transforming the user input with `.upper()`, the first time the app asked for the name or amount.
 But I was not doing this on subsequent requests for this information AFTER the user had entered an invalid input.
 I moved the location of the `.upper()` so it catches both new inputs and inputs after an invalid input.

 ### Bug Seven